amiiit/thoughts/testing-componen-async-request.md

-# Unit-Testing asynchronous data fething on a React component
+# Unit-Testing asynchronous data fetching on a React component

-The following is quite a typical scenario in React component that get data over network request.
-Say we have the following component:
+The following is quite a typical scenario in React component: We mount a component with a property that serves an id for fetching some data over the network.
+We the make use of `componentDidMount` in order to fetch some data and set it to the state.

 ```
 import React from 'react';